YegorMurunov/todo-app/README.md

 # Simple TodoApp

 This is a simple ToDo application.
 Based on react framework.
-The following libraries were used: tailwindcss, react-icons, react-transition-group...
+The following libraries were used: tailwindcss, sass, react-icons, react-transition-group...

 Author links: